List of frequently asked questions and answers about COBRA coverage, participation and costs.

 No. COBRA coverage is an extension of the same coverage held during active employment.
-If you already satisfied your deductible during the current plan year, and you elect the same ODS plan through COBRA, you will not have to do so again during the current plan year while on COBRA.
+If you already satisfied your deductible during the current plan year, and you elect the same Moda plan through COBRA, you will not have to do so again during the current plan year while on COBRA.
 Any amount which has already accrued towards your out-of-pocket maximum for the current plan year will continue to count towards your out-of-pocket maximum for the current plan year.
-If you select a different ODS plan with a larger deductible or out-of-pocket maximum, you will have to meet those new thresholds.
+If you select a different Moda plan with a larger deductible or out-of-pocket maximum, you will have to meet those new thresholds.

 I mailed in my COBRA Election Form but my insurance company says my coverage has been cancelled.
 Why?

 COBRA coverage is not effective until it has been paid for.
 When coverage is lost due to end of employment or a change in eligibility, your coverage termination is sent to the insurance carrier.
 Once you have made a payment, COBRA coverage will be updated with the carrier only for the month/s for which you have made your payment.

 I mailed in my COBRA Election Form.
 Now what do I do?